kitschpatrol/yanki/readme.md

 <!-- short-description -->

-**An ultra-simple CLI tool and TypeScript library for syncing Markdown to Anki flashcards.
-No customization.
-No configuration.
-No fuss.**
+**An ultra-simple CLI tool and TypeScript library for syncing Markdown to Anki flashcards.**

 <!-- /short-description -->